 When Fuhu announced the 20- and 24-inch Big Tabs, we all kind of chuckled and gave them a pass.
 Surely kids would like huge tablets, right?
 I think so.
 But now things are just getting out of hand - the company just announced 32, 43, 55, and 65-inch Big Tabs.
 Tablets the size of TVs.
 It's insanity, I say.

 All of the Big Tab XL models are capable of doubling as TVs (thankfully), which makes them a little more justifiable.
+Unfortunately there isn't any info on pricing at the moment, but Fuhu expects them to be priced a bit higher than comparable HDTVs.

 You know what this world needs?
 More huge Android tablets.
 I'm talking full-on monitor-replacements.
 Or small TVs.
 Let's throw portability out the window in favor of bigger screens.
 I like it.
 Fuhu gets that, so it just announced two new massive nabi tablets: the nabi Big Tab HD 20 and Big Tab HD 24.

 Like the names suggest, these are 20 and 24-inches, respectively.
 Big ol' tablets that are designed with family time in mind.
+Both units offer the ability for two people to play at once on certain games, like chess, checkers, backgammon, tic tac toe, and a few others.

 As far as we can tell, today's over-the-air update for Fuhu's top-of-the-line DreamTab HD8 is the first time the company has published an Android 4.4 device build.
 Not that the kid-friendly target demographic is likely to care that their tablets are running the latest and greatest KitKat build, but heck, newer is better, right?
 According to Nabi's support website, the update is going out to tablets today, and can be initiated with the usual manual check in "Mommy or Daddy mode."